How do I get a library card?

 If you live, work, or attend school in Cleveland, McClain or Pottawatomie counties or are a Blanchard school district student living in Grady County, you can also get a Metro Library card for free.

-Students and school employees who do not qualify for a primary or reciprocal card may be eligible for a School card if their school is in Oklahoma City or Oklahoma County.
-School cards are valid for 1 year and eligibility must be verified annually.
+Students and school employees who do not qualify for a primary or reciprocal card may be eligible for a School card if their school is physically located in Oklahoma City or Oklahoma County.
+School cards are valid for 1 year, and eligibility must be verified annually.
 School cards provide access to all Metro Library services except interlibrary loan.
-Students must present proof of enrollment and teachers must present proof of employment.
+Students must present proof of enrollment, and teachers must present proof of employment.

 Annual Fee Card